Camshaft Selection Small-Block Chevy

 Before computer-controlled engines, the 'brain' of the engine was the camshaft.

-camshaft selection SBC
+camshaft selection small block Chevy

 Camshaft selection dictates which engine components will work well together.
 Vehicle weight, engine compression, cylinder heads, valve size, transmission type, and other factors must all be considered.